minetest/dev.luanti.org/content/for-players/_index.md

 # For Players

-The Luanti app connects to ContentDB, where many games and mods are hosted.
+The Luanti client connects to ContentDB, where many games and mods are hosted.
 You can start playing by:

 1. Downloading Luanti
 2. Installing a game